trelau/pyocctlite/docs/source/about.rst

 Project Status
 --------------
 pyOCCT Lite is currently in early development.
-While the core geometry and topology modules are functional, the API is subject to change as we refine the design patterns.
+While the core geometry and topology modules are functional, the API is subject to change as the design patterns are refined.